 Whenever there is a deadline in a contract, and there are many of them in the standard agreement for the sale of real estate, it usually makes sense to ask "Or what?"
 The contract says you have to do such and such by a certain time, but what's the consequence if you don't or can't?

 It's your agent's job to help you understand the consequences, benefits, and detriments of either compliance with or rejection of certain time frames in the contract.
-Unfortunately, many agents are simply not equipped to do this because they themselves don't really understand the contract, and don't have even a rudimentary understanding of contract negotiations.

 I usually advise my seller clients to ignore 5(A).
 Think about it: what will the buyers do if you don't sign by their desired date?
 Will they walk away?
 Possibly, but why would they do that?
 Are they not really committed?
 Are they only half interested?
 If simply waiting for an additional 24 hours can make them walk, what will happen if there are less than perfect home inspection results?

 Does your house suddenly stop being desirable to the buyer after an additional day or a few hours?
 Why would that be the case?
 Is the buyer's financial situation shakily dependent upon some arbitrary date, or are they somehow forced to get an offer accepted right now, today?